void

 Čech,20.1.1910

-Strahovský pivovar was the final stop on the odyssey of gardener Kalenda, before homesickness got the better of him down at Loretánské náměstí.
+Strahovský pivovar was the final stop on gardener Kalenda's journey, before homesickness got the better of him down at Loretánské náměstí.

 Background

-Strahovský pivovar was a brewery and restaurant that appeared to have closed down some time before 1919, and is listed in the address books at least from 1870 to 1910.
-Beer has been brewed on the site at least since the 15th century, although not continuously.
+Strahovský pivovar was a brewery and restaurant that appears to have closed down some time before 1919, and is listed in the address books from at least 1870 to 1910.
+Beer has been brewed on the site since at least the 15th century, although not continuously.

 Before the First World War

-Tenant from 1896 to 1908 was Jan Řezníček (born 1841) and he was also the last ever brew master to make beer on the monastery premises in the 20th century.
-In 1899 the production volume was 2,304 hectolitres.
-In a speech at the 1908 Jubilee exhibition in Prague Řezníček informed that the brewery had been operating since 1780.
+The tenant from 1896 to 1908 was Jan Řezníček (born 1841), and he was also the last brew master to make beer on the monastery premises in the 20th century.
+In 1899, the production volume was 2,304 hectolitres.
+In a speech at the 1908 Jubilee exhibition in Prague, Řezníček stated that the brewery had been operating since 1780.

 New beginning

-In 2000 a microbrewery with restaurant called Klášterní pivovar Strahov was established on the same site but has no connection with the old brewery.
+In 2000, a microbrewery with restaurant called Klášterní pivovar Strahov was established on the same site, but it has no connection with the old brewery.

 Quote(s) from the novel